UNENE Diploma

 Apply

-Students should apply to either McMaster University or UOIT.
+Students should apply to either McMaster University or Ontario Tech University.
 The courses, lecturers, venue etc. are common – the only difference is the University name on the diploma.

 Admission Requirements